franciscopreis/eu-chingo-nextjs/README.md

 ## 🗺️ Roadmap

-Curious about what's next?
-Check out our [development roadmap](ROADMAP.md) to see the features we're excited to build!
+Check out our [development roadmap](ROADMAP.md) to see the features I'm planning to make (if I have time)

 ---